evidentart/data-science-projects/README.md

 ## Project Folders

-- **python-projects** – Python-based data analysis, automation, and machine learning projects.
+- **python-projects** – Python projects that may combine SQL, pandas, and other libraries for data analysis, automation, and machine learning.
 - **sql-projects** – Database management, queries, stored procedures, and data analytics using SQL.
 - **excel-data-analytics** – Excel-based data cleaning, visualizations, and reporting projects.
 - **system-analysis-and-design** – Complete documentation and examples for the MediSync EMR Scheduling System, including system analysis, software design, ERD, data flow diagrams, interface prototypes, and project reflections.